Azure/ResourceModules/docs/wiki/Solution creation.md

     _Limitations_
     - Each deployment needs its own job, and in turn its own agent.
 As a consequence, parallel resource deployments require multiple agents.
     - Passing information from one deployment to another requires passing information from one agent to another
+    - As each agent job has to start up and check out the code first, it generally runs slower

 </p>